tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 The Nameless Analytics Server-Side client tag will add it to the request and set back the cookies with those values.

-If enable_cross_domain_tracking option is disabled or respect_consent_mode is true and analytics_storage is denied, the Nameless Analytics Client-side tracker tag will not set any listener or will not send any hit if the consent was change from granted to denied.
+If enable_cross_domain_tracking option is disabled or respect_consent_mode is true and analytics_storage is denied, the Nameless Analytics Client-side tracker tag will not set any listener or will not send any hit if the consent was changed from granted to denied.

 </details>